hashchange/backbone.cycle/README.md

 Choices: `"prev"`, `"next"`, `"prevNoLoop"`, `"nextNoLoop"`, `"none"` (default).

 Use `selectIfRemoved` if you want to select another model when the selected model is removed from the collection.
 The option value determines which model gets selected: `"prev"`, `"next"`, `"prevNoLoop"`, `"nextNoLoop"`.

+###### Triggers and events

+The `selectIfRemoved` setting responds to a `remove()` call on the collection.
+It does not respond to `reset()`.
+And obviously, if a model is shared with other collections, removing it from those other collections doesn't somehow trigger the local `selectIfRemoved` behaviour.

+If the behaviour causes to a model to be selected, all selection-related events fire as usual.

 ###### Labels